Reasionlee/Skills/content/authors/admin/_index.md

 ---
 # Display name
-title: Li Ruixian
+title: Ruixian LI

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: M.Phil in Industrial Engineering
+role: Acadamic Master in Industrial Engineering

 # Organizations/Affiliations to show in About widget
 organizations: